Sea-of-BTC/Bitcoin-Trading-Client/README.md

 The Sea of BTC bitcoin trading client is an open-source trading and automated trading client built for bitcoin and other crypto-currencies.
 The bitcoin trading client is a work in progress, with development that began in early September 2014.

-To use: download the source and the required dependencies: Python 3+, Matplotlib, NumPy, and Pandas.
-If you just want the distribution, you can get it from:
+To use, you can get the installer from:

 64bit MSI: http://seaofbtc.com/static/downloads/SeaofBTC-Client-0.01-amd64.msi

 32bit MSI: http://seaofbtc.com/static/downloads/SeaofBTC-Client-0.01-win32.msi

+Or you can download the source and the required dependencies: Python 3+, Matplotlib, NumPy, and Pandas.

 Features: